ignasio/ruby-jwt/README.md

 ## Support for reserved claim names
 JSON Web Token defines some reserved claim names and defines how they should be used.
-JWT supports these reserved claim names:
+CUSTOMJWT supports these reserved claim names:

  - 'exp' (Expiration Time) Claim
  - 'nbf' (Not Before Time) Claim
  - 'iss' (Issuer) Claim
  - 'aud' (Audience) Claim
- - 'jti' (JWT ID) Claim
+ - 'jti' (CUSTOMJWT ID) Claim
  - 'iat' (Issued At) Claim
  - 'sub' (Subject) Claim